 I always recommend going with a .COM domain if it’s available, but truthfully the extension doesn’t matter all that much these days.
 Remember: it’s up to you to create a meaningful and recognizable brand.
 You can do that with any domain name.

 Note: As soon as you register your domain name, it becomes your property, and you can always take it with you should you ever decide to change hosting providers in the future.

 The next step is pretty self-explanatory—just enter your contact and payment information to get your account set up:

 Which pricing plan is best?

-Personally, I always prefer to add the Domain Privacy.
-This ensures that spammers, telemarketers, and random Internet crazies can’t look up my contact info and address in the public domain records.
-When you add Domain Privacy, SiteGround will effectively act as your agent, using their address and contact info in the public records for your domain.
+- I recommend adding Domain Privacy, which ensures that spammers, telemarketers, and random Internet crazies can’t look up your contact info and address in the public domain records.
+When you add the Domain Privacy service, Bluehost will effectively act as your agent, using their address and contact info in the public records for your domain.
 (This is included for free with the Choice Plus plan.)

 This is where things start to get exciting.
 It’s time to actually get your new blog up and running.